Scrabble letter distributions: Arabic

 Although Arabic letters have up to four forms, Scrabble tiles use the isolated form.
 In some sets, as found in some Arabic-based alphabets that are not the standard modern Arabic, a dotless yeh (alif maqsura) may be used ى, and for the letter he the final form ھ (heh doachashmee) may appear, as it is in some Arabic-based alphabets, as in Urdu, the isolated form of the letter.
 The pattern of using the isolated forms in composing words is also found in Arabic crosswords and in the Scrabble3D Persian Scrabble set and is one of the rare situations when Arabic letters are not connected to each other.
+The ligature لا is played as two individual tiles: ل and ا.

 Bulgarian

 Bulgarian-language Scrabble sets, which use Cyrillic letters, use the following 102 tiles: